casfian/hellofirebase2/README.md

 # hellofirebase2

-A new Flutter Firebase Authentication using provider project.
+A new Flutter Firebase Authentication using Provider project.

-Null-safety updated
+Null-safety updated.

+Can be Boiler-plate for any Flutter Project that requires Firebase, Authentication and Provider package.

 ## Getting Started